pdombrza/simple-raytracer/README.md

 * multithreading - done
 * Render to window instead of a bitmap file - done
 * CUDA - done
-* OpenGL window instead of WinAPI
+* OpenGL window instead of WinAPI - done
 * BHV acceleration
 * polygon meshes
 * other optimizations